groupDevices · Household

 What is the best VPN for multiple devices?+

-Surfshark — it covers unlimited simultaneous devices on a single plan from about €1.99/mo, so one subscription protects every phone, tablet, laptop and TV in the house with nothing to count.
-IPVanish and Private Internet Access are also unlimited, while NordVPN covers 10 devices and was the fastest VPN in our 2026 tests — the best capped option for a busy household streaming on several screens at once.
+IPVanish — it covers unlimited simultaneous devices on a single plan, so one subscription protects every phone, tablet, laptop and TV in the house with nothing to count, and its Fire TV app is a standout.
+Private Internet Access is also unlimited and cheap, while NordVPN covers 10 devices and was the fastest VPN in our 2026 tests — the best capped option for a busy household streaming on several screens at once.

 Which VPNs have unlimited devices?+

-On our list, three: Surfshark, IPVanish and Private Internet Access.
+On our list, two: IPVanish and Private Internet Access.
 Each places no cap on simultaneous connections, so you can connect as many devices as you own, all at once, on one subscription.
-The others cap it — NordVPN, ExpressVPN and Proton VPN at 10 devices, CyberGhost at 7, and Mullvad at 5.
+The others cap it — NordVPN and Proton VPN at 10 devices, CyberGhost at 7, and Mullvad at 5.

 How many devices can one VPN subscription cover?+